RanaEssam03/Command-Line-Interpreter/README.md

 * `>>` - redirect output to a file
 * `>` - redirect output to a file
 * `pwd` - print the current working directory
+* `wc` - count the number of lines, words, and characters in a file
 * `exit` - exit the shell

 ## Usage